Frequently Asked Questions

 Would my information remain confidential?

 I take client confidentiality very seriously and so you can rest assured that your personal information is treated with great care.
+I keep my records electronically in a secure password protected format.
 It can sometimes be beneficial for a therapist to speak to a third party on your behalf but you would have to give your permission for this to take place.
-There may be circumstances where I need to share information with others-for example if I felt you were in danger of hurting yourself or others or may be about to commit a serious crime (this is a very rare occurrence,) but even then I would seek to gain your permission to do this.
+There may be circumstances where I need to share information with others-for example if I felt you were in danger of hurting yourself or others or may be about to commit a serious crime (this is a very rare occurrence,) but even then I would seek to gain your permission to do this if at all possible.

 How much do you charge and how are payments made?

 My charges are £80 per 50 minute session.
+Assessment or initial appointments are charged at the same rate.
 In some circumstances (such as an exposure session or working on a traumatic memory) it may be necessary to schedule a longer session of an hour and a half or two hours but this is an exception and would simply be to allow anxiety levels to fall to normal levels over the course of the session.
-Payment is usually by cash or cheque at the end of each session.
+In this event fees would be either for one and a half hours or two hours time.
+Payment is usually by cash or cheque at the end of each session, or I can invoice for BACS or online payment after each appointment.

 What do I do if I have to cancel a session?